U.S. Government Bonds Gain as Catalonia Concerns Return

 Continue Reading Below

-The yield on the benchmark 10-year Treasury note fell to 2.307%, according to Tradeweb, from 2.339% Wednesday.
+The yield on the benchmark 10-year Treasury note fell to 2.323% from 2.339% Wednesday.
+The yield has fallen in four of the past six sessions.
 Yields fall as bond prices rise.

-Investors also bought Treasurys as they focused on the potential for inflation to remain sluggish no matter whom President Donald Trump designates as his pick to lead the Federal Reserve.
-Potential picks Stanford economics professor John Taylor and former Fed governor Kevin Warsh are seen by analysts as significantly more hawkish than Chairwoman Janet Yellen, who is also being considered.
+Investors also bought Treasurys as they focused on the potential for inflation to remain sluggish no matter whom President Donald Trump designates as his choice to lead the Federal Reserve.
+Potential picks include Fed governor Jerome Powell, White House economic adviser Gary Cohn, Stanford economics professor John Taylor and former Fed governor Kevin Warsh.
+Mr. Taylor and Mr. Warsh are seen by analysts as significantly more hawkish than Chairwoman Janet Yellen, who is also being considered.

 Ms. Yellen herself has been more aggressive in trying to restore monetary policy to precrisis norms than many investors had expected.
 At their meeting last month, policy makers forecast that they could raise interest rates in December and three more times in 2018, even though the measure of inflation tracked by the Fed was 1.4% in August, below its 2% target.